South of Suez: Plot

 In 1930s East Africa, mining engineer John Gamble (George Brent) is falsely accused of killing his partner, Roger Smythe (Miles Mander).
 Actually, the real culprit is a rival prospector, Eli Snedeker (George Tobias), a man obsessed with diamonds.
-Snedeker shot Smythe and stole his $50,000 gem, dubbed the Star of Africa.
-Later, he convinced other miners of Gamble's guilt.
-Having been framed, Gamble has no choice but to flee Africa.
-He stows away on a ship bound for England.
+Snedeker shot Smythe while unsuccessfully searching for the latter's $50,000 gem, dubbed the Star of Africa.
+Later, Snedeker convinced other miners of Gamble's guilt.
+Having been framed, Gamble now has no choice but to flee Africa.
+So he stows away on a ship bound for England.
 Upon arriving, Gamble changes his name to "John Bradley" and dabbles in investment banking.
 Years later, after achieving wealth, he meets and falls in love with a rich heiress, Kit Sheffield (Brenda Marshall), who turns out to be the daughter of Smythe, Gamble's dead partner.
 She tells Gamble/Bradley that her one overriding ambition in life is to see John Gamble dead.

 One rainy evening, Fate offers Gamble the opportunity to rid himself of his old identity.
 He secretly plants his credentials on the body of a dead, unknown itinerant beneath a London bridge.
 The subsequent discovery of the corpse convinces authorities that John Gamble is indeed dead.
 This clears the way for he and Kit to marry.
 But a fateful intervention results in a courtroom trial involving Snedeker, who has moved to London as a semi-retired diamond cutter.
 Gamble/Bradley reluctantly testifies and confirms Snedeker's accusation that he is the real John Gamble, the suspected murderer of Kit's father.
-However, Snedeker's wife (Lee Patrick) volunteers further testimony and reveals to the court that Snedeker was the real murderer.
-In a rage, Snedeker pulls out a pistol and shoots his wife.
+However, Snedeker's wife (Lee Patrick) volunteers further testimony.
+She is sworn in and reveals that she had observed Snedeker killing Smythe.
+To the astonishment of the court, Snedeker pulls out a pistol and shoots his wife.
 But her input is enough to convince the court that Gamble is innocent of Smythe's murder.
 He and Kit can now, finally, marry.

-Main cast
+Cast

 Production

 The lead role was meant to be played by George Raft but he turned it down, so George Brent played it.